andrijac/andrijac.github.io/source/_posts/2014-01-31-javascript-breakpoint.markdown

 Path to `func` function is through `foo.bar.func`.
 This is usually a case in huge javascript libraries such as Ext.js (Sencha), YUI etc.

-To be able to set breakpoint, I would need to set `debugger;` right before `foo.bar.func`.
+To be able to set breakpoint, I would need to set `debugger;` right before `foo.bar.func` call.

 So, I thought it would be nice to wrap `foo.bar.func` function in new function: